hanjustin/Backend-Concepts-Study-Notes/README.md

 They are created on columns that are frequently searched or used in queries.

 ## Normalization
-Data organization to improve data integrity by breaking down tables into smaller ones to minimize data redundancy.
+Data organization to minimize data redundancy and improve data integrity by breaking down tables into smaller tables for easier database maintenance.
+Increasing normalization level improves data integrity, but it is not common to go above 3NF.

-<h3>1NF - First normal form</h3>
+* **1NF - First normal form:**
-Using row to convey information, not having primary key field, or mixing data types in a column violates 1NF.
-Storing a repeating group of data items on a single row violates 1NF.

-### 2NF
+    * Each row is uniquely identifiable with a primary key.
+    * Each column represents unique characteristic or attribute type of the entity. i.e. For table `Product`, instead of having `Vendor1`, `Vendor2`, `Vendor3` and so on to list vendors for a product, only one `Vendor` column should be used.
+    * Each cell holds a single, indivisible piece of data. i.e. Full name `John Doe` in `Name` column should be broken down into `John` and `Doe` to get saved in `First name` and `Last name` columns respectively.

+* **2NF:**
-Each non-key attribute must depend on the entire primary key.
+Columns must be dependent on the entire primary key.

-### 3NF
-Every attribute in a table should depend on the key, the whole key, and nothing but the key.

-### 4NF
-### 5NF
+* **3NF:**
+Columns must be **ONLY** dependent on the entire primary key, so columns should be independent of each other.
+Columns affected by a non-primary key column needs to be moved to a different table.

 ### vs Denormalization
+In certain read-heavy applications, denormalization could be more suitable when performance and query speed are more critical than data integrity.

 ## Relational